nelsonr/nelsonr.github.io/content/posts/go-channels.md

 In this case we want to react to when the `sender()` function finishes, to do some clean up and to trigger the end of our program.

-After the `sender()` terminates, we're using `close()` function to close the channel, to let any other functions that might be consuming it, that no more messages will be sent.
+After the `sender()` terminates, we're using `close()` function to close the channel, to let any other consumers know, that no more messages will be sent.
 This causes the `receiver()` function to terminate as well.

 Lastly, we send a message to our second channel that has been waiting all this time.